 You don't need to refinance or dramatically change your finances.
-Here are five strategies that work, ranked roughly by ease of implementation.
+Here are seven strategies that work, ranked roughly by ease of implementation.

 1. Make One Extra Payment Per Year